Skip to content

 Telemetry and Traceability

-• SRS-LOG-001: For each executed step, telemetry shall include algorithm input snapshot, output snapshot, and pump command result.
+• SRS-LOG-001: For each executed step, telemetry shall include an explicit step execution timestamp (step_executed_at), algorithm input snapshot, output snapshot, and pump command result.

 • SRS-LOG-002: Telemetry storage shall support export with stable column definitions.